paulkienitz/pitchgame/README.md

 Fifth checkin, prerelease 0.5, adds moderator review of a user's full history, with options to block the user or purge their entire contribution.

-Sixth through eighth checkins add improved moderator ability to review user histories, plus fixes and refactors.
+Sixth through ninth checkins add improved moderator ability to review user histories and recaptcha support, plus fixes and refactors.
 I'm moving to a finer grained checkin schedule now and not using prerelease numbers.

 Yet to be added are more cosmetics, proper login (maybe including SSO), and the team play feature.